 But there is also some good news.
 Some countries have been able to reach a remarkable level of water purity and their experience can be a useful example for us in our search for making clean water accessible to all.

-Switzerland, Norway and Sweden enjoy some of the cleanest water in the world².
+Switzerland, Norway and Sweden enjoy some of the cleanest water in the world.
 All three countries have some of the most advanced water treatment solutions providing extremely high quality drinking water.
-Furthermore, Sweden’s lakes and Norway’s Fjords are considered as having some of the most crystal clear waters across the planet².
+Furthermore, Sweden’s lakes and Norway’s Fjords are considered as having some of the most crystal clear waters across the planet.

-While these countries have heavily invested in developing water treatment solutions that help manage their water resources across most of the Western world our water has suffered as a consequence of industrialisation, intensive agriculture and other human activities that have been polluting our environment.
+While these countries have heavily invested in developing water treatment solutions that help manage their water resources across most of the Western world, most of the world’s freshwater resources have suffered as a consequence of industrialization, intensive agriculture and other human activities that have been polluting our environment for decades.

 More research has unveiled other preserved water bodies.
-One astounding discovery took place in Puerto Williams in Santiago Chile where researchers from the University of Magallanes and the University of North Texas in the US confirmed that the waters there are the cleanest on this planet⁶,⁷.
-The water samples were so pure that researchers said it was like they were looking at an ecosystem that had existed before the Industrial Revolution.
+One astounding discovery took place in Puerto Williams in Santiago Chile where researchers from the University of Magallanes and the University of North Texas in the US confirmed that the waters there are the cleanest on this planet [6,7].

 While this is the purest water to be ever recorded, the study indicates that extremely pure water has also been found in Torres del Paine National Park, also in Chile’s Magallanes region, in south-eastern China, western Australia and Upstate New York.

-It is important to keep up efforts to conserve our water resources, help maintain the ecosystems that can purify them and ensure that our efforts to clean the water we use for our economic and other activities is treated to an appropriate degree so it can be re-used and released into our environment again safely.
+It is important to keep up efforts to conserve our water resources, help maintain the ecosystems that can purify them, and ensure that our efforts to clean water we use for our activities are achieved to an appropriate degree.

 We need to make sure that our available water resources can be re-used and released into our environment safely again.